monasharifi/Deep_Learning_project/README.md

 * Image orientation : Images are from both left and right eyes and they are not registered
 * Image quality: Images have different brightness and illuminations and have black background, the position of eye image is also different with respect background.

-## Some pre-processing methods that I tried:
+## Pre-processing :
+The ideas that I tried for pre-processing are:
+* Histogram equalization
+* Background removal
+* Brightness adjustment
+* Contrast adjustment